MEDICAL SECOND OPINION

 Why is Nutrition Important for Hemodialysis Patients?

-It is very important for patients undergoing hemodialysis treatment to pay attention to what they eat and drink.
+It is essential for patients undergoing hemodialysis treatment to pay attention to what they eat and drink.
 Alcoholic, acidic, and carbonated beverages, as well as fatty, salty, and sugary foods, should be consumed very carefully.
 In addition, foods with high levels of sodium and phosphorus should be avoided, and the amount of fluid consumed, including fluids in foods, should be controlled.
 Otherwise, fluid accumulation in the patient's body may occur during hemodialysis treatment.

 The following nutrition rules should be followed during hemodialysis:

--Protein should be added to the diet.
+- Protein should be added to the diet.

--Foods containing the correct amount of potassium should be selected.
+- Foods containing the correct amount of potassium should be selected.

--Vitamin supplements that help with kidney failure can be taken.
+- Vitamin supplements that help with kidney failure can be taken.

 What Equipment is Used in Hemodialysis?